Frequently Asked Questions

 You benefit in four ways:

-• Predictability: Sutton has signed a contract with Constellation with fixed rates through January of 2024.
+• Predictability: Sutton signed a contract with Constellation with fixed rates through January of 2024.
+When that contract ends, a new contract with Constellation will go into effect with fixed rates from January 2024 through January 2026.

 • Choice: The program provides two alternatives to National Grid’s Basic Service and to other electricity supply offers in the marketplace.